devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-1.md

 These built-in modules enhance Python's capabilities, making it easier to perform complex tasks with minimal code.
 You can import these modules and use their functions as demonstrated in the examples above.

-## 18) Describe the concept of mutability in Python.
-Compare mutability of strings, tuples, lists, sets, and dictionaries.
+## <mark> 18) Describe the concept of mutability in Python.
+Compare mutability of strings, tuples, lists, sets, and dictionaries. </mark>

 In Python, mutability refers to the ability to change an object after it has been created.
 Some objects are mutable, meaning their internal state can be modified, while others are immutable, meaning their state cannot be changed once created.

 Here's a comparison of mutability for different data types in Python:

 1. **Strings**:
    - Strings are immutable.
 Once a string is created, its individual characters cannot be modified.
    - Operations like concatenation or slicing create a new string object rather than modifying the original.
 2. **Tuples**:
    - Tuples are immutable.
 The elements of a tuple cannot be changed after it is created.
    - However, if a tuple contains mutable objects like lists, those objects can be modified internally.
 3. **Lists**:
    - Lists are mutable.
 Elements of a list can be added, removed, or modified after the list is created.
    - List methods like `append()`, `insert()`, `remove()`, and `pop()` allow modifying the list in-place.
 4. **Sets**:
    - Sets are mutable.
 Elements can be added or removed from a set after it is created.
    - Set methods like `add()`, `discard()`, and `remove()` allow modifying the set in-place.
 5. **Dictionaries**:
    - Dictionaries are mutable.
 Key-value pairs can be added, modified, or removed from a dictionary after it is created.
    - Dictionary methods like `update()` and `pop()` allow modifying the dictionary in-place.

 In summary: